Sousastep/sousaFX-rpi-scripts/.github/README.md

 about
 =====

-these scripts connect a gamepad to rnbo via bluetooth, and rnbo to the teensy via usb serial, for use with [SousaFX-rnbo](https://github.com/Sousastep/SousaFX-rnbo)
+these scripts connect a gamepad to rnbo via bluetooth, and rnbo to the [teensy](https://github.com/Sousastep/sousaVFX-teensy) via usb serial, for use with [sousaFX-rnbo](https://github.com/Sousastep/SousaFX-rnbo)

 setup overview
 ==============